SWARNAJIT-SAHOO/E-commerce-Hosting/README.md

 --->UI Development: Creating the user interface for product listings, authentication, cart, and orders.

---->API Integration: Connecting the frontend with the backend using Fetch or Axios to handle user actions like registration, sign-in, adding to cart, and placing orders.
+--->API Integration: Connecting the frontend with the backend using  Axios to handle user actions like registration, sign-in, adding to cart, and placing orders.

 --->Routing: Setting up routes for different pages in the React application.